QianQ77/Notes-of-Designing-Data-Intensive-Applications-/README.md

 2. Scalability

-As the system grows (in data volume, traffic volume, or complexity), there should be resonable ways of dealing with that growth.
+As the system grows (in data volume, traffic volume, or complexity), there should be reasonable ways of dealing with that growth.

 + Describing Load